 To get from Fez to Volubilis on your own, catch the train from Fez to Meknes.
 For train schedules, check the official Moroccan Railway website Oncf-voyages.ma.
 Train to Meknes leaves every 30 minutes; the journey takes 35 min and costs 25 Dh (around 2 euros).

 In Meknes, you can have some free time exploring the imperial city or head directly to the grand taxi parking spot for the Moulay Idriss village.
 Grand taxis are located next to the d’Amour garden (across the road from the Institut Français entrance), the coordinates are here.
 The grand taxi to Moulay Idriss costs around 10 Dh/a seat.

 2. Step: FROM Moulay Idriss to Volubilis

-From Moulay Idriss village, you can take another taxi to Volubilis, which cost around 30 Dh/one way for the whole taxi.
+From Moulay Idriss village, you can take another taxi to Volubilis, which costs around 30 Dh/one way for the whole taxi.
 You can agree with the taxi driver to wait for you.
-However, there are always some taxis waiting at Volubilis, or you can walk back to Moulay Idriss.
+However, some taxis always wait at Volubilis, or you can walk back to Moulay Idriss.
 I did walk myself and enjoyed it.

 ROAD TO CHEFCHAOUEN

-If you are going to Volubilis with a rented car, after the visit, you can continue through a local scenic towards Chefchouen city.
+If you are going to Volubilis in a rented car, you can continue through a local scenic towards Chefchouen city after the visit.

-I drove myself once from Marrakech to Chefchouen, stoping at Moylay Idriss for lunch and visiting Volubilis.
+I drove myself once from Marrakech to Chefchouen, stopping at Moylay Idriss for lunch and visiting Volubilis, Morocco.
 We started early morning and were in Chefchoeun around 8 pm.
 Or, opposite, you can drive from Chefchouen directly to Volubilis, not taking another road to Fez.

 Information for visitors